decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 export const DEG2RAD: number;

 // @public (undocumented)
-export function Dropdown(props: Pick<EntityPropTypes, 'uiTransform'> & UiDropdownProps & Listeners): ReactEcs.JSX.Element;
+export function Dropdown(props: EntityPropTypes & UiDropdownProps): ReactEcs.JSX.Element;

 // Warning: (ae-missing-release-tag) "EcsElements" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //